 “How Can I Ask My Parents If My Boyfriend Can Move In?”

 When he left, I moved back in with my parents — we had repaired and rebuilt a stronger relationship while I was away — and they then bought me a house that I live in with my daughter rent-free.
-They put a while lot of money into fixing up the house so that my daughter and I would have a nice place to live.
+They put a whole lot of money into fixing up the house so that my daughter and I would have a nice place to live.
 Eventually, they wanted me and my next husband, whoever he might be, to live in this house.

 This past February I met a man.
 I did take two months getting to know him before introducing him to my parents (I have a hard time forming my own opinions with them whispering in my ear).
 We’ve been dating quite happily.
 I love him, my parents love him, his parents love me (especially his mom — she wants us to get married), and I love his parents.
 It’s been going great.